 The charming culture of Laos is only surpassed by the gentle souls of the people who are hungry to learn and to serve their people through quality healthcare.
-Although the political and social situation prohibits proselytization, the desire of the people and government of this communist nation to engage with the global community has opened doors for skilled professionals from the outside to join them in building their nation.
+Although the political and social situation strictly prohibits “proselytization,” the desire of the people and government of this communist nation to engage with the global community has opened doors for skilled professionals from the outside to join them in building their nation.
+Goers in this position will be able to step into this exciting opportunity for reaching the unreached through general and medical English education.

-Each year more than 100 new medical students enter the university and choose English as their foreign language.

-Our team’s English teachers come alongside the university’s local English teachers to equip them in developing curriculum and their teaching program and to teach with them in large classrooms of 17 to 22-year-old medical students.
-Teachers have opportunities to assist university professors and other staff with English as well.
+Our team’s English teachers come alongside the university’s local English teachers to equip them in developing curriculum for their teaching program and to teach with them in large classrooms of 17 to 22-year-old medical students.
+Each year more than 100 new medical students who enter the university choose English as their foreign language.
+Goers in this position will have opportunities to assist university faculty and staff with English as well.

-Teachers in this context are free and encouraged to engage socially outside of class, building foundations of trust and communication upon which the truth of the gospel of Jesus can be established.
-Goers in this position will be able to step into this exciting avenue for reaching the unreached through general and medical English education.
+Teachers are free and encouraged to engage socially outside of class, building foundations of trust upon which the truth of the gospel of Jesus can be naturally and relevantly communicated.

-Flexibility, adaptability, teachability, and humility.
+1. Flexibility, adaptability, teachability, and humility

-Significant cross-cultural and teaching experience will prove highly beneficial, although not required.
+5. Significant cross-cultural and teaching experience will prove highly beneficial, although not required.